notofonts/noto-docs/src/descriptions/NotoSansLinearA.md

-Noto Sans Linear A is a sanserif design for texts in the historical Linear A script.
+Noto Sans Linear A is a sans serif design for texts in the historical Linear A script.
 It has multiple weights, contains 346 glyphs, and supports 345 characters.